excelsiorsoft/akka-experiments/akka.supervisors.java/README.md

 # akka.supervisors.java

-This project highlights the exception handling way of Akka via supervisors hierarchy
+###This project highlights the exception handling way of Akka via supervisors hierarchy

+####Testing different behaviors of OneForOneStrategy supervisor strategy

-- To start - execute com.excelsiorsoft.akka.supervisors.one.java.TestForOne.main() in IDE (or console).
+- To start - execute Application.main() in IDE (or console).

 Here's an expected output: